Top Feed Stone Columns

 - Where the installation crew has sufficient experience in the more demanding installation methodology.

-It is well known that loose sandy soils below the water table can turn liquid (liquefaction) during an earthquake.
-This causes excessive settlement of the ground, leading to critical damage of structures and services.
+It is well known that loose sandy soils below the water table turn liquid (liquefaction) during an earthquake.
+This causes excessive settlement of the ground, leading to damage to structures and services.
 To prevent this from happening, Stone Columns can be installed and have a threefold effect:

 - Compact loose sand and gravel layers.